confluentinc/ksql/documentation/quickstart.rst

 2. Download and install Confluent Platform 3.3.0, which includes a Kafka broker, ZooKeeper, Schema Registry, REST Proxy, and Kafka Connect.
 We recommend running the latest version of Confluent Platform, but the minimum version compatible with KSQL is <TODO: INSERT VERSION>.
 Install Confluent Platform directly onto a Linux server: http://docs.confluent.io/current/installation.html

 3. If you installed Confluent Platform via tar or zip, change into the installation directory.
 The paths and commands used throughout this quickstart assume that your are in this installation directory:

 .. sourcecode:: bash

-  # Change to the installation directory (if you installed via tar or zip)
   $ cd confluent-3.3.0/

 4. Start the ZooKeeper instance, which will listen on ``localhost:2181``.
 Since this is a long-running service, you should run it in its own terminal.

 .. sourcecode:: bash

-  # Start ZooKeeper.
-Run this command in its own terminal.
   $ ./bin/zookeeper-server-start ./etc/kafka/zookeeper.properties

 5. Start the Kafka broker, which will listen on ``localhost:9092`` and connect to the ZooKeeper instance we just started.
 Since this is also a long-running service, you should run it in its own terminal.

 .. sourcecode:: bash

-  # Start Kafka.
-Run this command in its own terminal
   $ ./bin/kafka-server-start ./etc/kafka/server.properties

 6. Start the Confluent Schema Registry, which will listen on ``localhost:8081`` and connect to the ZooKeeper instance we just started.
 Since this is also a long-running service, you should run it in its own terminal.

 .. sourcecode:: bash

-  # Start Schema Registry.
-Run this command in its own terminal
   $ ./bin/schema-registry-start ./etc/schema-registry/schema-registry.properties